Skip to content

 2. Zambia

-Zambia made it into the top five cheapest countries worldwide.
-That is partly, or wholly aided by an economy that has not been slowing down for the past eleven or so, with real GDP growth being at an average of 6.7 % per annum.
+Zambia has made it into the top five cheapest countries worldwide.
+That is partly, or wholly, aided by an economy that has not been slowing down for the past eleven or so years, with real GDP growth averaging 6.7 % per annum.

-Zambia has a cost of living that’s 54 percent lower than the U.S. and a purchasing power that’s 1.26 percent greater.
+Zambia has a cost of living that’s 54 per cent lower than the U.S. and a purchasing power that’s 1.26 per cent greater.
+However, Zambia has one of the highest rent rates in Africa, but a strong purchasing power offsets this.

 World Position: 5